ev3dev-lang-java/ev3dev-lang-java/README.md

 - [lejos-commons](https://github.com/ev3dev-lang-java/lejos-commons): LeJOS interfaces & utilities
 - [lejos-navigation](https://github.com/ev3dev-lang-java/lejos-navigation): LeJOS navigation stack
 - [RPLidar4J](https://github.com/ev3dev-lang-java/RPLidar4J): RPLidar A1 support
+- [Battery Monitor](https://github.com/ev3dev-lang-java/batteryMonitor): A battery monitor to protect your hardware against low battery levels
 - [Installer](https://github.com/ev3dev-lang-java/installer): A set of Bash scripts to automate some operations with your brick

 **Advantages of the usage of this project?**

-Basically, with this library you can develop educational robots with Java for the following bricks:
+Basically, with this library you can develop educational robots with Java for multiple bricks:

 - EV3 Brick
 - BrickPi+
 - BrickPi 3 (Scheduled on v0.7.0)
 - PiStorms

-Now, with the same syntax, it is possible to deploy the software for robots on Raspberry Pi with BrickPi & PiStorms.
+Using the same objects, it is possible to deploy the software for robots on EV3 Brick, Raspberry Pi 3 with BrickPi & PiStorms.

-Any EV3 Brick uses a `SoC: Sitara Processor AM1808` (from year 2010) to manage Sensors & Actuators but now with the usage of a BrickPi/PiStorms unit, it is possible to use the power of a Raspberry Pi 3.
+If you analyze the hardware, any EV3 Brick uses a `SoC: Sitara Processor AM1808` (from year 2010) to manage Sensors & Actuators but now with the usage of a BrickPi/PiStorms unit, it is possible to use the power of a Raspberry Pi 3 increasing the possibilities to develop complex projects which require por Computational consumption.

 **2010 Chip included on EV3 Brick:**